What is Work-Study?

 Student Life & Events Coordinator

-UW-Rock County's Rattler mascot represents the university as an ambassador and entertainer at campus and off-campus (community) events.
+UW-Rock County's Rattler mascot represents the University of Wisconsin-Rock County as an ambassador and entertainer at campus and off-campus (community) events.

 Must be currently enrolled as a full-time student (at least 12 credits) with a minimum 2.5 GPA.
 Must be enthusiastic, spontaneous, creative, and physically capable of performing required activities.
 Mascots must also demonstrate responsibility, self-discipline, and positively interact with children.